DruggedBunny/openb3d.mod/README.md

 License
 =======

-OpenB3D is licensed under the *GNU LGPLv2 or later*, _with an exception to allow static linking_.
+OpenB3D is licensed under the *GNU LGPLv2 or later*, <u>with an exception to allow static linking</u>.

+(*Static linking* refers to the library being built into your executable, which is what this wrapper does by default.
+This means you can use it without having to release your program's source code.
+Only changes you might make to the library itself would require you to provide the updated library's source code.)